Europeans reject 'ultimatums' from Iran as it eases nuclear curbs

 The administration of President Donald Trump abandoned the agreement a year ago and imposed U.S. sanctions, which it has ratchetted up this month, effectively ordering all countries to halt all purchases of Iranian oil or face their own sanctions.

+The move creates a dilemma for Washington’s European allies which say they share its concerns about Iranian behaviour but think the Trump administration’s tactics are likely to backfire.

-Washington’s European allies have opposed the U.S. decision to abandon the nuclear deal, which they say plays into the hands of hardliners in Iran and undermines pragmatists within the Iranian leadership who want to open the country up to the world.
+The European allies have opposed the U.S. decision to abandon the nuclear deal, which they say plays into the hands of hardliners in Iran and undermines pragmatists within the Iranian leadership who want to open the country up to the world.

+French President Emmanuel Macron called on Thursday for the nuclear deal to be extended to cover other issues of concern to the West, such as Iran’s regional policies and missile programme, rather than jettisoned.

+“Leaving the 2015 nuclear agreement is a mistake because it is undoing what we have already done.
+That’s why France is remaining and will remain a part of it and I deeply hope that Iran will remain,” Macron said.

+“We contributed to negotiating this deal.
+France at the time had even pushed for it to be more demanding than what the United States was ready to accept.
+It is a good deal and good base.
+It needs to be completed,” he said.

-They have tried to develop a system to allow outside investors to do business with Iran while avoiding falling foul of U.S. sanctions.
+European countries have tried to develop a system to allow outside investors to do business with Iran while avoiding falling foul of U.S. sanctions.
 But in practice this has failed so far, with all major European companies that had announced plans to invest in Iran saying they would no longer do so.

-Iran has always denied that it was seeking a nuclear weapon, but the United Nations concluded Tehran had been doing so before 2003.
+Iran has always denied that it was seeking a nuclear weapon.

-Tehran says it wants to abide by the nuclear deal but cannot do so if its economy is still subjected to sanctions.
+Tehran says it wants to abide by the nuclear deal.
 A spokesman for Iran’s Atomic Energy Organisation said on Thursday Tehran’s goal was to bring the agreement “back on track”.

+But Tehran has also maintained that it will leave the deal, known as the JCPOA, unless it receives more economic support.

+“We have not left the JCPOA so far, but we have put such a move on our agenda and that would happen step-by-step,” Deputy Foreign Minister Abbas Araqchi was quoted as saying by state-run PressTV on Wednesday night.

 Supporters of the nuclear deal, including Trump’s predecessor Barack Obama and European allies, say the pact extends the time it would take Iran to make a nuclear weapon if it decided to do so, and guarantees that it would be caught.